QwikDev/qwik/packages/docs/src/routes/examples/apps/README.md

 ### 1. Example category

 The first level of folders are the categories.
-Feel free to add a new root level folder to create a new category if your new example does not fit one of the existing ones.
+Feel free to add a new root-level folder to create a new category if your new example does not fit one of the existing ones.

 ### 2. Create a new example folder